pgrit/SeeSharp/README.md

 The framework loosely follows the following coding conventions:

-- Class names, method names, properties, and public fields are UpperCaseNames
+- Class names, method names, properties, and public fields are PascalCase
-- Private fields, parameters, and local variables are lowerCaseNames
+- Private fields, parameters, and local variables are camelCase
 - Opening brackets are on the same line
-- Lines should be less than 100 characters long, for better readability and comparisons
+- Lines should be less than 110 characters long, for better readability and comparisons

+The .editorconfig and omnisharp.json files configure some of these conventions for Visual Studio and VS Code, respectively.

 Example: